noaa-nwfsc/eulachonGSI/README.md

 ### 2. GTseq

-Samples were sequenced on an Illumina MiSeq using the [Genotyping-by-Thousands] (https://pubmed.ncbi.nlm.nih.gov/25476721/) (GTseq) method developed by Nate Campbell.
+Samples were sequenced on an Illumina MiSeq using the [Genotyping-by-Thousands](https://pubmed.ncbi.nlm.nih.gov/25476721/) (GTseq) method developed by Nate Campbell.
 We utilized and optimized a panel of loci originally developed by DFO for sequencing - the final panel used contained 475 loci.

 ### 3. GTscore

-Completed runs were demultiplexed and then analyzed using the GTscore pipeline originally developed by Garrett McKinney (see his github [here](https://github.com/gjmckinney/GTscore)).
+.fastq files from completed runs were demultiplexed and then analyzed using the GTscore pipeline originally developed by Garrett McKinney (see his github [here](https://github.com/gjmckinney/GTscore)).

+### 4. GSI Analysis

+Samples were identified with a genetic stock ID using additional bioinformatics pipelines.

 ## Disclaimer